vsgol/gender-recognition-by-voice/README.md

 Currently 88% accuracy is achieved on Multilayer Perceptron and Support Vector Machine.
 More accuracy (90%-95%) can probably be achieved with better sampling of parameters from datasets, but dataset processing takes too much time

 Next, it is necessary to compare type I and type II errors, and see the importance of each parameter.

+To predict the gender of the speaker in a large audio file, I use 5-second clippings and count the error for each fragment, which is wrong